EYAKENOCODE/portfolio-1/README.md

         <h2>About Me</h2>

         <p>
-            Hi, I am <strong>Eyakeno Robert</strong>. a versatile developer with expertise in the LAMP (Linux, Apache, MySQL, PHP) stack             and Laravel framework, combined with a passion for crafting exceptional user experiences.
-As a professional UI/UX designer,              I specialize in blending functionality and aesthetics, ensuring that every application is efficient, intuitive, and visually             captivating.
+           I am a full-stack digital marketer with expertise in various aspects of online marketing.
+My skills include social media marketing, SEO, PPC advertising, content creation, email marketing, web developement, project management and data analytics.
+I also specialize in advertising, tech education, and IT services through my platforms like Stack Africa and Gorilla.
         </p>

         <ul>